monero-project/monero-site/_i18n/en/resources/moneropedia/merge-mining.md

 ---
 entry: "Merge Mining"
 terms: ["merge-mine", "merge-mining", "merged-mining","merge-mined"]
-summary: "the process of mining two or more blockchains at the same time "
+summary: "the process of mining two or more blockchains at the same time"
 ---

 ### The Basics